Gregory Kent Frizzell: Federal judicial service

 On January 9, 2007, Frizzell was nominated by President George W. Bush to a seat on the United States District Court for the Northern District of Oklahoma vacated by Sven Erik Holmes.
 Frizzell was confirmed by the United States Senate on February 1, 2007, and received his commission on February 2, 2007.
-He was elevated to Chief Judge on March 14, 2012, succeeding Judge Claire Eagan, who had been appointed to the Foreign Intelligence Surveillance Court.
-His term as Chief Judge concluded on March 14, 2019.
+He was elevated to chief judge on March 14, 2012, succeeding Judge Claire Eagan, who had been appointed to the Foreign Intelligence Surveillance Court.
+His term as chief judge concluded on March 14, 2019.
+Frizzell assumed senior status on March 1, 2025.